Musharraf-000/khan-s-repo/README.md

 # khan-s-repo
-it is my first repository
+it is my first repository.
+author - musharraf khan